-Aspiration: Chapter supports a local charitable partner, conducts an average of 30 hours of service per member per year, and participates in a Regional GSI Day of Service (if geographically possible).

-Expectation: Chapter supports a local charitable partner and conducts an average of 20 hours of service per member per year.

-Minimum: Chapter conducts an average of 15 hours of service per member per year.
+Aspiration: Chapter supports a local charitable partner and conducts an average of 20 hours of service per member per year.
+Expectation: Chapter supports a local charitable partner and conducts an average of 15 hours of service per member per year.
+Minimum: Chapter conducts an average of 10 hours of service per member per year.